scramjetorg/framework-js/README.md

 ## Requesting Features

 Anything missing?
-Or maybe there is something which would make using Scramjet Framework much easier or efficent?
-Don't hesiatet to fill up a [new feature request](https://github.com/scramjetorg/scramjet-dev/issues/new?assignees=&labels=&template=feature_request.md&title=)!
+Or maybe there is something which would make using Scramjet Framework much easier or efficient?
+Don't hesitate to fill up a [new feature request](https://github.com/scramjetorg/scramjet-dev/issues/new?assignees=&labels=&template=feature_request.md&title=)!
 We really appreciate all feedback.

 ## Reporting Bugs

-If you have found a bug, unconsistent or confusing behaviour please fill up a [new bug report](https://github.com/scramjetorg/scramjet-dev/issues/new?assignees=&labels=&template=bug_report.md&title=).
+If you have found a bug, inconsistent or confusing behavior please fill up a [new bug report](https://github.com/scramjetorg/scramjet-dev/issues/new?assignees=&labels=&template=bug_report.md&title=).

 ## Contributing

-You can conriubte to this project by giving us feedback ([reporting bugs](#reporting-bugs) and [requesting features](#reporting-features)) and also by writing code yourself!
-We have some introductory issues labaled with `good first issue` which should be a perfect starter.
+You can contribute to this project by giving us feedback ([reporting bugs](#reporting-bugs) and [requesting features](#reporting-features)) and also by writing code yourself!
+We have some introductory issues labeled with `good first issue` which should be a perfect starter.

 The easiest way is to [create a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of this repository and then [create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork) with all your changes.
 In most cases, you should branch from and target `main` branch.